 Ending conversion therapy.
 I firmly condemn conversion therapy, and any other actions that may be used to seek to force those in the LGBTQ+ community to change who they are.
 I believe that human dignity and freedom means that all should be able to make their own choices.
 Conversion therapy seeks to take this away and has been shown to be deeply harmful to those who undergo it.
 As a senator I would vote against any form of conversion therapy and vote for legislation that would make conversion therapy illegal.

 Fighting for LGBTQ+ equality.
 As mentioned above, many in the LGBTQ+ community worry about losing their housing or jobs simply because of who they are.
 No one should have to fear losing the basic necessities of life and ensuring these necessities is part of treating all with dignity and respect.
 People in the LGBTQ+ community need to be protected from losing their jobs, homes, and educational opportunities.
-As a senator I would stand up for the human dignity of those in the LGBTQ+ community by supporting legislation that secures and guarantees their protection at their jobs, homes, and more.
+LGBTQ+ and trans youth need to feel safe and heard and be provided with care that allows them to be their authentic selves.
+As a senator I would stand up for the human dignity of all those in the LGBTQ+ community by supporting legislation that secures and guarantees their protection at their jobs, homes, and more so they can be free to be their authentic selves.